 Watts has exhibited across the UK, including the Vanner Gallery, Beaconsfield Gallery, Cooke Latham, and the Saatchi Gallery.
 She holds degrees in Architecture and Fine Art and has been awarded the Richard Sharp Sculpture Prize and the Sculpture Rosette Award .

-Her practice offers a sculptural language of care—one where material carries memory, where space offers shelter and where silence becomes a form of connection.
+Her practice offers a sculptural language of empathy and renewal, where material carries memory, and space becomes an act of listening..

 These are not forms to be read.